vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/split-payouts-on-payment-provider-protocol.md

 3. The cart was made up of items from sellerA.
 4. The value to be refunded from sellerA item is 20.00.
 5. The following containers will be sent with these values:
    a.
-3.2 for the Marketplace.
+3.2 for the marketplace.
    b.
-16.8 for sellerA.
+16.8 for seller A.

 See below the partial refund request for this split example: